 Dr. Lee was a founding member and president of the Women Faculty Association.
 She was a president of the Illinois Sociological Association and served on the board of the Midwest Sociological Society.
 She was on the original committee to form a women's studies minor and chaired a 1987 task force to determine the future direction of what was then called the Women's Studies Program.

 As her 1991 retirement neared, she served as Acting Chair of the Departments of History, Foreign Languages, and Political Science.
 Since retirement, she has spent her time writing.
 As of 2004, she has published three novels: Revision (2001), Under My Hat (2002), and Another Hat: A Sequel (2003).

-Dorothy Lee's decision to attend Illinois State Normal University as a nontraditional student changed her life, and she wants that to happen for other nontraditional women students, too.
-In 2004, she created an endowed fund for nontraditional women students.
-The purpose of this grant is to help current Illinois State University women students who are 25 years of age or older fund incidental expenses, such as assistance with childcare, books and supplies, transportation, tutoring, and the like.
+Dorothy Lee's decision to attend Illinois State Normal University as a nontraditional student changed her life, and she wants that to happen for other nontraditional students, too.
+In 2004, she created an endowed fund for nontraditional students.
+The purpose of this grant is to help current Illinois State University students fund incidental expenses related to their education.

 Each candidate for a Dr. Dorothy E. Lee Grant should meet the following qualifications:

 Illinois State University